Notre-Dame fire: Damage

 Most of the wood/metal roof and the spire of the cathedral was destroyed, with about one third of the roof remaining.
 The remnants of the roof and spire fell atop the stone vault underneath, which forms the ceiling of the cathedral's interior.
 Some sections of this vaulting collapsed in turn, allowing debris from the burning roof to fall to the marble floor below, but most sections remained intact owing to the use of rib vaulting, greatly reducing damage to the cathedral's interior and objects within.

 The cathedral contained a large number of artworks, religious relics, and other irreplaceable treasures, including a crown of thorns said to be the one Jesus wore at his crucifixion, a purported piece of the cross on which Jesus was crucified, the Tunic of Saint Louis, a much-rebuilt pipe organ by Aristide Cavaillé-Coll, and the 14th-century Virgin of Paris statue.

 Some artwork had been removed in preparation for the renovations, and most of the cathedral's sacred relics were held in the adjoining sacristy, which the fire did not reach; all the cathedral's relics survived.
+For the cathedral's reopening, a new reliquary for the crown of thorns was unveiled, designed by Sylvain Dubuisson and installed in the axial chapel at the cathedral's eastern end; the relic is displayed within a blue half-sphere encircled by glass cross motifs and is otherwise kept locked inside the reliquary's marble base, being brought out only for major liturgical occasions such as Advent, Easter, and Christmas.
 Some contents were moved by a human chain of emergency workers and civil servants.
-Many valuables that were not removed also survived, but the state of many others remained unknown as of 16 April 2019.
+Many valuables that were not removed also survived, but the state of many others remained unknown in the days immediately following the fire.

 Lead joints in some of the 19th-century stained-glass windows melted, but the three major rose windows, dating to the 13th century, were undamaged.
 Several pews were destroyed, and the vaulted arches were blackened by smoke, though the church's main cross and altar survived, along with the statues surrounding it.

-Some paintings, apparently only smoke-damaged, are expected to be transported to the Louvre for restoration.
-A number of statues, including those of the twelve Apostles at the base of the spire, had been removed in preparation for renovations.
+Some paintings, apparently only smoke-damaged, were transported to the Louvre for restoration and later returned to the cathedral ahead of its reopening.
+A number of statues, including those of the twelve Apostles and four Evangelists at the base of the spire, had been removed in preparation for renovations days before the fire; they were kept at the Cité de l'Architecture et du Patrimoine during the restoration and returned to the spire in April 2025.
 The rooster-shaped reliquary atop the spire was found damaged but intact among the debris.
-The three pipe organs were not significantly damaged.
+The three pipe organs were not significantly damaged; the great organ was nonetheless dismantled, cleaned of lead dust, and reassembled and tuned by 2024 in time for the reopening.
 The largest of the cathedral's bells, the bourdon, was not damaged.
-The liturgical treasury of the cathedral and the "grands Mays" paintings were moved to safety.
+The liturgical treasury of the cathedral and the large-format "May" paintings were moved to safety.